wildfly/wildfly-feature-pack-template/README.md

-If the above doesn't shed any light on your problems, it can also be good to look at the `feature-pack/target/layout/org.wildfly.extras.wildfly-feature-pack-template/template-feature-pack/<version>/` directory to see if everything you expected there.
+If the above doesn't shed any light on your problems, it can also be good to look at the `feature-pack/target/layout/org.wildfly.extras.wildfly-feature-pack-template/template-feature-pack/<version>/` directory to see if everything you expect is there.